 New to the business, Saurabh asked Michael a few probing questions to brainstorm potential reasons why he wasn’t chosen.
 After plenty of discussions, Saurabh and Michael got to the heart of the issue.
 Michael knew that he had challenges with his communication.
 He could often come across to co-workers and managers as having an ‘attitude’.
 This image was holding him back in his career and he’d had enough.

-He wanted to do more with his career, and no longer be limited by the skills he was lacking.
+He wanted to do more with his career, and not let a lack of skills limit his progress.

 Turning over a new leaf